sal55/langs/translatingc.md

 ### Independent Modules

 * The information you get from C will be from individual modules.
-* You will need to precise set of source modules comprising the project to do a proper translation
+* You will need the precise set of source modules comprising the project to do a proper translation
 * For, you may need, as well as the compiler front end, a tool to emulate the build system used (make, cmake etc) or somehow extract that information
-* Even with all info collated, to have to cross-reference names, see how owns what, see what is either imported from an external library, or may be missing cpmpletely
+* Even with all info collated, to have to cross-reference names, see who owns what, see what is either imported from an external library, or may be missing cpmpletely

 ### The Small Stuff

 * C integer types are poorly defined.
-While **int** is usually 32 bits, **long** varies across machines.
-What are you supposed to do with a **long** type?
+While **int** is usually 32 bits, **long** varies across machines; what are you supposed to do with a **long** type?
 * How do you translate a **char** type?
 It is technically neither **unsigned char** nor **signed char**
 * C conflates arrays and pointers too much.
 P\[i\], is allowed, so is A\[i\].
 The target will not allow that.
 Since most C arrays in expressions reduce to a pointer, it may be necessary to turn everything into explicit pointer/offset accesses
 * Most C struct layouts follow struct rules for alignment and padding.
 It is necessary duplicate the exact same layout in the target